Growth In Family Carers Propping Up The Care System

 - Women who care earn 4% less than those who do not.
 Men who care earn 15% less than those who do not.

 - The typical (ie median) man aged 40-64 who does not provide care has a gross monthly income of £2,584.
 The typical man who provides family care while working is £2,167.
 That is a monthly difference of £417 or £5,004 per year.

 - For women, non-carers have median earnings of £1,500 while carers earn £1,450.
 The monthly difference is £50, or £600 per year.

-- Caring has bigger impact on male earnings because they are more likely to be working full time and earning more before taking up their caring duties than women – reducing their hours of work or changing job therefore has a bigger impact on their earnings.
+- Caring has a bigger impact on male earnings because they are more likely to be working full time and earning more before taking up their caring duties than women – reducing their hours of work or changing job, therefore, has a bigger impact on their earnings.

 The SMF report makes a number of recommendations for the social care Green Paper, several of which are aimed at ‘nudging’ employers into offering more support for working carers:

 - Employees should record the number of their staff who have caring responsibilities.